 Ahhh dreaded gluten.
 It’s everywhere, including the air (more on that later).
 Today we’re going to tackle the ins and outs of where gluten can be found, and at the bottom of this article you’ll find links to more resources.
+We’ve also put together the Gluten Free Allergy Friendly Guide: 120 products that are NOT made on shared equipment with wheat.

 Celiac Disease vs Wheat Allergy